adhese/ava/README.md

         AdView.OnTrackerNotifiedListener            // Triggers when the tracker URL has been called successfully.
         AdView.OnErrorListener                      // Triggers when any error occurs within the AdView (for example failing to call the tracker URL)
         AdView.OnAdClickListener                    // Triggers when the advertisement was clicked.
+        AdView.AdvancedOnAdClickListener            // Triggers when the advertisement was clicked, but passes the resulting url to the listener instead of following it in browser.

 ## Extra

+If you wish to handle navigation after a click yourself, use an AdvancedOnAdClickListener.
+It disables opening up the target url in browser, and passes the the url to the listener.

-Call `AdView.setShouldOpenAd()` to enable/disable automatic opening of the ad in the browser.
+~~Call `AdView.setShouldOpenAd()` to enable/disable automatic opening of the ad in the browser.
 The default value is true, so it will open automatically.
-However, when setting it to false and implementing the `OnAdClickListener` you can implement custom behaviour
+However, when setting it to false and implementing the `OnAdClickListener` you can implement custom behaviour~~

 ## Publishing
 The Gradle file has been set-up to enable publishing to JCenter (Bintray).